md-plugins/md-plugins/packages/docs/src/markdown/vite-plugins/vite-md-plugin/advanced.md

  * @param userConfig - The configuration object for the Vite Markdown plugin.
  * @param userConfig.path - The base path prefix to be used for routing or file resolution.
  * @param userConfig.menu - An array of MenuItem objects representing the navigation menu structure.
+ * @param userConfig.config - Additional configuration options for the Markdown processing.
  * @returns A Vite Plugin object pre-configured with the provided settings for Markdown processing.
  */
 declare function viteMdPlugin(userConfig: UserConfig): Plugin